philgyford/simplenote-to-obsidian/README.md

 ## What the script does not do

-* Handles any links between notes.
+* Handle any links between notes.
 I didn't use this feature of Simplenote, so didn't see if anything was needed to make them work in Obsidian.
-* Converts any notes in Simplenote's trash.
+* Convert any notes in Simplenote's trash.
+* Set the creation-time of notes if you're not on macOS with Xcode installed.

 ## How the script does it